Skip to content

 Linked Issue

-If the finding was pushed to an issue tracker (GitHub, GitLab, Jira), a direct link to the external issue.
+If the finding has been pushed to an issue tracker (GitHub, GitLab, Gitea, Jira), a direct link to the external issue appears here.

 Severity Levels